kwkraus/HOW-Sessions/sessions/selenium/docs/4-Advanced Testing.md

     </body>
     </html>
     ```

-- Add Dropdown list items to both the `Create.cshtml` and `Edit.cshtml` pages

-  - Locate the `<select>` tag for the Priority field, and update to the following

-    - `<select asp-for="Request.Priority" asp-items="Html.GetEnumSelectList<Priority>()" class="form-control"></select>`

-    - add `@using HOW.Selenium.WebApp.Entities` to top of page

-    > NOTE: This will populate the select tag with names from the enum `Priority`

-- Finally, we need to create a new Entity Framework Core migration to update our LocalDb database with our new entity changes.

-  - Package Manager Console
-    - `Add-Migration Requests`
-    - `Update-Database`

-    > NOTE: make sure `HOW.Selenium.WebApp` is the startup application and the nuget package `Microsoft.EntityFrameworkCore.Design` is installed

-  - Dotnet CLI
-    - `dotnet ef migrations add Requests`
-    - `dotnet ef database update`

-Review the LocalDb database and run web application to ensure the changes took effect and are working correctly.

 #### Create Request Page Objects

 We will now create two Page Objects, one for the Request Index page and another for the Request Create Page.
 We'll use these Page Objects to create and validate new Requests in our tests.